vindarel/abelujo/doc/dev/webscraping.rst

 - for french books:

-  - we get them through chapitre.com
+  - we get them through decitre.fr

+- for spanish books:

+  - from casadellibro.com

 - for german books: